SebastienBtr/Dash-Chat-2/README.md

 - Quick Reply messages
 - Load earlier messages
 - Scroll to bottom Widget
-- Multiple media support
+- Multiple media support (Audio support: WIP)
-- @ Mention users - WIP
+- @ Mention users (or anything else)
+- Typing users
 - Reply to messages - WIP
-- Typing users
 - Message status - WIP

 You need another feature? you can use the `customProperties` field of the models, it allows you to pass other data to the library that you can then use inside custom builders to implement any feature you need.